Jotis86/Alzheimer-Project/README.md

 ## Deep Learning Models 🧠

 We developed deep learning models to detect the presence of Alzheimer's disease in MRI brain scan images.
 These models were built and trained using TensorFlow, and they aim to classify MRI images into different categories of dementia.
 For more details and the code, please visit our [Deep Learning section](https://github.com/Jotis86/Alzheimer-Project/tree/main/Deep_learning).

+## Streamlit 🌐
+We used Streamlit to develop an interactive web application that integrates our machine learning and deep learning models.
+Streamlit allows us to create a user-friendly interface for visualizing results and facilitating medical decision-making.

+### Key Features:
+- **Interactive Predictions**: Users can input clinical data or select MRI images to get predictions from the machine learning and deep learning models.
+- **Visualization of Results**: The application provides visualizations of the model predictions and class probabilities.
+- **Chat Bot Integration**: A chat bot is integrated into the application to assist users with questions related to Alzheimer's disease.
+- **Downloadable Reports**: Users can download detailed reports of the model predictions and analyses in PDF format.

+You can access the Streamlit application [here](https://alzheimer-project-tumg7mq7wjzzwdxwtpxdno.streamlit.app).

 ## 👥 Project Members